Undying (video game): Plot

-After 4 months since the start of a zombie outbreak, Anling-Chan Monroe and her son Cody are being evacuated in a improvised military camp in a subway station, when suddenly the roof collapses, blocks the exit and a zombie horde attacks the camp.
+After 4 months since the start of a zombie outbreak, Anling-Chan Monroe and her son Cody are being evacuated in an improvised military camp in a subway station, when suddenly the roof collapses, blocks the exit and a zombie horde attacks the camp.
 In the altercation, Anling gets bit in the arm by a zombie while protecting Cody and the duo barely manages to escape to find a car that gets them home.

 After fortifying the windows from a zombie group and waiting upstairs, mother and son decide to scavenge their house and their neighborhood for supplies and something to open their locked back door.
 After finding a lockpick, they met their neighbor Mary, whose parents left to find supplies (They can give her some water in exchange for some seeds).
 After unlocking the back door and killing a zombie trapped in a bear trap, Anling decides to teach Cody to defend himself with a slingshot, practicing with the target in their backyard.

 Later, Cody turns on the TV, but it only shows static.
 They decide to go to uncle John's farm to get a circuit board to fix it.

 After barely fixing the TV, the duo learns of a last evacuation plan taking place in 56 days, but they can't get much information except of contacting an "Officer Willy" in a prison.
 Anling decides to use the remaining days to scavenge for more supplies and find survivors to get information about the evacuation to get her son to safety.
 She decides to search in a supermarket and the subway station they escaped previously.